If you follow fitness influencers on social media, you likely see videos of them doing sets of Romanian deadlifts pretty often.

 Lunges are a great way to build leg strength.
 Take a step forward with your right leg, bending your knee at a 90-degree angle.
 Bend your left knee behind so that it’s almost touching the floor.
 Hold this position, then return to standing and switch legs.

 The box jump helps develop power in your legs.
 Place a sturdy platform or box about a foot in front of you.
 Bending your knees, jump up onto the box swinging your arms forward.
+Step off the back.
 Repeat five times before taking a break.
 After performing this move consistently, you’ll feel more powerful and strong in your lower body.